Companions in End of Life Care

 You’ll receive:

-Four modules with video content (closed captioned)
+- Videos with full teaching content (closed captioned)

-Ongoing access to the course portal
+- Ongoing access to the course portal

 Companions in End-of-Life Care